-Appendix G - Noise During Transmission Line Construction and Operation Appendix G - Noise During Transmission Line and Substation Construction and Operation
+Appendix J - Noise During Transmission Line and Substation Construction and Operation This page intentionally left blank

-Appendix G - Noise During Transmission Line and Substation Construction and Operation
+Appendix J - Noise During Transmission Line and Substation Construction and Operation

 At high levels, noise can cause hearing loss; at moderate levels, noise can interfere with communication, disrupt sleep, and cause stress; and at low levels, noise can cause annoyance.
 Noise is measured in decibels (dB), a logarithmic unit, so an increase of 3 dB is just noticeable, and an increase of 10 dB is perceived as a doubling of sound level.
 Because not all noise frequencies are perceptible to the human ear, A-weighted decibels (dBA), which filter out sound in frequencies above and below human hearing, are typically used in noise assessments.